 Can static method be overridden in Java, or can you override and overload static method in Java, is a common Java interview question, mostly asked to 2 years experienced Java programmers.
 Answer is, No, you can not override static method in Java, though you can declare method with same signature in sub class.
 It won't be overridden in exact sense, instead that is called method hiding.
 But at same time, you can overload static methods in Java, there is nothing wrong declaring static methods with same name, but different arguments.
 Some time interviewer also ask, Why you can not override static methods in Java?
 Answer of this question lies on time of resolution.
 As I said in difference between static and dynamic binding , static method are bonded during compile time using Type of reference variable, and not Object.
 If you have using IDE like Netbeans and Eclipse, and If you try to access static methods using an object, you will see warnings.
 As per Java coding convention, static methods should be accessed by class name rather than object.
 In short Static method can be overloaded, but can not be overridden in Java.
 If you declare, another static method with same signature in derived class than static method of super class will be hidden, and any call to that static method in sub class will go to static method declared in that class itself.
 This is known as method hiding in Java.

-Data structures and algorithm questions are important part of any programming job interview, be it a Java interview, C++ interview or any other programming language.
-Since data structures is core programming concept, its mandatory for all programmers, to know basic data structures like stack, linked list, queue, array, tree and graph.
-Though tree and graph are on tough side, I still see programmers to get familiar will all these.
+Data structures and algorithm questions are an important part of any programming job interview, be it a Java interview, C++ interview or any other programming language.
+Since data structures are core programming concept, it's mandatory for all programmers, to know basic data structures like stack, linked list, queue, array, tree, and graph.
+Though tree and graph are on the tough side, I still see programmers get familiar will all these.
 Any list of programming job interview questions is incomplete without questions from data structures and algorithms.
-Similarly while going on questions from data structure you may get some programming exercise as well e.g. swapping numbers without temp variable .
-Linked list and arrays are favorite topics in any data structure interview, questions like reversing linked list, traversing linked list or deleting nodes from linked list, which involves algorithm and data structures are quite common.
-Similarly, finding duplicates in array, finding missing numbers, sorting arrays are very popular.
-You can also expect questions from stack, queue, array, linked list, tree, graph and HashMap are most common in any data structure interview.
-In this tutorial, we will see couple of data structure questions answers from these topic.
-Let us know, if you have any interesting questions from data structures and algorithm, which you faced during any Java interviews.
+Similarly, while going on questions from data structure you may get some programming exercise as well e.g. swapping numbers without temp variable.
+The linked list and array are favorite topics in any data structure interview, questions like reversing linked list, traversing linked list or deleting nodes from linked list, which involves algorithm and data structures are quite common.

 I had work previously on Struts 1 but never touched Struts 2, specially since Spring MVC was there to take the leading role.
 Recently one of my friend ask me to help with Struts2, which leads me to look on Struts2 framework from start.
 First thing I wanted to find out differences between Struts 1 and Struts 2 framework, because in my experience, if you have worked in previous version looking differences between two versions of Struts can quickly help to find, what changes and What are the new features, concepts and improvement is offered by Struts 2.
 Also difference between Struts 1 and Struts 2 is a good candidate to include in my list of Struts interview question for quick revision.
 To my surprise, Struts 2 seems to be completely different than Struts 1 framework, because some of the most familiar stuff like ActionForm, struts-config.xml, and Action classes are changed in Struts 2 framework.
 Struts 2 has also done good job on removing direct dependency of Action classes on Servlet API e.g. HttpServletRequest and HttpServletResponse, which makes testing easy by using Dependency Injection concept.
 In this article, we will some important differences between Struts 1 and Struts 2 framework.